πͺͺ Certificate Configuration Guide

 What it means:

-- The server's certificate is not signed by a trusted CA
+- The server's certificate is not trusted by this device

-- The app is configured to accept self-signed certificates
+- The app is configured to accept untrusted certificates

 - No certificate pinning is active